 Yavapai Lodge West

-Rooms are equipped with ceiling fans.
+Rooms are equipped with air-conditioning as of late 2019.
 Pet-friendly rooms are available.
 The style is reminiscent of old Route 66 motels.

 Yavapai Lodge East